dimitri-nicolo/calico/v2.1/getting-started/openshift/dedicated-etcd.md

 ---
-title: Installing CNX on OpenShift with a dedicated etcd cluster
+title: Installing Tigera Secure EE on OpenShift with a dedicated etcd cluster
 ---

 {{site.prodname}}'s OpenShift-ansible integration supports connection to a custom etcd which